dotnet/machinelearning/docs/code/SchemaComprehension.md

 Here is the list of things that are only possible via the low-level interface:
 * Creating or reading a data view, where even column *types* are not known at compile time (so you cannot create a C# class to define the schema)
+  * This can happen if you write a general-purpose machine learning tool that can ingest different kinds of datasets.
-* Reading a different subset of columns on every row: the cursor always populates the entire row object.
+* Reading a subset of columns that differs from one row to another: the cursor always populates the entire row object.
 * Reading column metadata from the data view.
 * Accessing the 'hidden' data view columns by index.
-* Creating 'cursor sets'.
+  * Hidden columns are those that have the same name as other columns and a smaller index.
+They are not accessible by name.
+* Creating 'cursor sets': this is a feature that lets you iterate over data in multiple parallel threads by splitting the data between multiple 'sibling' cursors.